Batch Processing Specifications

 • Optional; value for field #34 Invoice Number will take precedence

-2 Transaction Type Type of transaction being processed for this order 1 A
+Type of transaction being processed for this order

 “S” - Sale